Moctezuma I: Social, political, and economic reforms

 While Moctezuma did lead conquests against others, he was able to maintain peace from 1440 to 1453 within his empire.
 With this peace, his government was able to enact social, political, and economic reforms.

 He enacted codes which determined what people of certain classes could wear and what their houses could look like.
 For example, only noblemen or great warriors could have a home with a second story.
 No one was allowed to have towers, because he claimed they could only be granted by the gods.

 He also created legal and education policies that were determined by class.
 In the palace, different classes were to be received in different rooms.
 No mixing was allowed under the punishment of death.
 Only Moctezuma was allowed to give a death sentence, and all judges had to notify him of any death penalty rulings.
 Religion was also emphasized, and religious schools were required in every neighborhood.

 Descendants and legacy

 This Moctezuma was an ancestor of Moctezuma II, who met Hernan Cortes.

 Moctezuma was succeeded by his daughter Atotoztli, who was either Tlatoani or regent for her son Axayacatl.
 Moctezuma is also now used as a symbol of Mexican independence and resistance.
 Moctezuma I is depicted less than Moctezuma II in popular culture, but he has appeared in strategy games such as the Sid Meier's Civilization series and Rise of Kingdoms.
+His illness and death are depicted in the 1990 Mexican film, Return to Aztlán.

 Moctezuma is also seen as a "hero-god" by several Southwestern Native American tribes, especially the Tohono O'odham and Pueblo.
 His legend is somewhat distinct from the actual historical figure, but shares elements of him and likely originated with tales of the real one.
 He is a somewhat ambiguous Noah figure, who is subservient to the Great Spirit.

+Archaeological finds

+In February 2026, archaeologists from the Templo Mayor Project (PTM) in Mexico City announced the discovery of a colossal Mexica offering dating to the reign of Motecuhzoma Ilhuicamina.
+The discovery involves three newly identified ritual deposits (Offerings 186, 187, and 189) that mirror three others found in previous decades.
+The chests contained 83 greenstone figurines carved in the Mezcala style.
+These 1,000-year-old relics were captured as war plunder from the northern highlands of Guerrero following Mexica military conquests and were ritually re-consecrated with facial paint associated with the rain god Tlaloc.
+The deposits also yielded over 4,000 marine elements, including shells and snails from the Atlantic coast.